Maryland Bench Warrant Lawyer

 At its most basic level, a bench warrant is an order issued by a judge (which is where the word “bench” comes from).
 The most common situation where a bench warrant is issued occurs in the event of a person’s failure to appear for a scheduled court date.
 If a defendant does not attend the court date for a criminal or traffic offense that carries a potential jail term (known as a jailable offense), then the judge will likely decide to issue a bench warrant.
 This warrant will only be issued if the defendant does not have a valid emergency that would excuse the absence.

 If you’ve recently missed a court appearance and believe that a bench warrant has been issued for your arrest, you are likely wondering what options you have to avoid being taken to jail.
-Thankfully, there are things that can be done by an experienced Maryland defense attorney to increase your odds of avoiding the unpleasant ordeal of being arrested.
+Thankfully, there are things that can be done by an experienced defense attorney to increase your odds of avoiding the unpleasant ordeal of being arrested after a bench warrant has been issued.

 Motion to Quash